elza-somu/elza-somu/README.md

 <h1 align="center">Hi 👋, I'm Elza Somu</h1>
-<h3 align="center">I am a Software Developer specialising in all the things JavaScript (MERN) to create a great web experience.
+<h3 align="center">I am a UX Developer specialising in all the things JavaScript (MERN) to create a great web experience.
   As someone with an extensive design background, creating a good User experience in Software development is very important to me.
 This has been one of the main reasons to purse this path...i.e. to create web pages and app which connect with the users and lets them have a wholesome experience.
 I am an "Interior Designer to the web world"</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=elza-somu&label=Profile%20views&color=0e75b6&style=flat" alt="elza-somu" /> </p>